CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 !!! note

-    - Study, samples, DAC, and Policy metadata can all be registered before uploading files, while run and analysis objects cannot be registered until at least 24 hours after the files have been uploaded to Finnish FEGA.
+    - Study, Samples, DAC, and Policy metadata can all be registered before uploading files, while run and analysis objects cannot be registered until at least 24 hours after the files have been uploaded to Finnish FEGA.

     - If you are performing array-based submission(s), the submitter portal should only be used to register the Study, Samples, Data Access Committee (DAC), and Policy metadata objects.
 In contrast, the other metadata objects need to be registered using an excel template.